MattDierick/RTD-NGINX-App-Protect-UDF/source/class2/module5/module5.rst

 Step 7 - Deploy NAP with a CI/CD toolchain
 ##########################################

 In this module, we will deploy deploy NAP with a CI/CD pipeline.
-NAP is tied to the app, so when DevOps commits a new app (or a new version), the CI/CD pipeline has to deploy a new NAP in front.
-In order to avoid to repeat what we did previously, we will use a Signature package update as a trigger.
+NAP is tied to the app, so when DevOps commits a new app (or a new version), the CI/CD pipeline has to deploy a new NAP component in front.
+In order to avoid repeating what we did previously, we will use a Signature package update as a trigger.

-.. note:: When a new signature package is available, the CI/CD pipeline will build a new version of the image and run it in front of Arcadia Application
+.. note:: When a new signature package is available, the CI/CD pipeline will build a new version of the Docker image and run it in front of Arcadia Application

 **This is the workflow we will run**

     #.
 Upload a new Signature Package in GitLab
     #.
 Commit this upload in GitLab
     #.
-This commit triggers a webhook with Jenkins
+This commit triggers a webhook in Jenkins
     #.
 Jenkins runs the pipeline
         #.
 Build a new Docker NAP image with a new tag ``date of the signature package``
         #.
 Destroy the previous running NAP container